wp-plugins/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.2.8 - November 11, 2013 =
+* Updated Video.js to version 4.3.0.
+* Fixed iframe embedded video auto-sizing bug.
+* Improved sizing of videos using the WordPress Default player.
+* Removed shortcode text from RSS feeds.
+* Now checking for cross-origin when making thumbnails.
+If video files are hosted on a different domain FFMPEG will make thumbnails to avoid cross-origin errors when saving canvas elements.
+* Fixed bug that assigned auto-generated thumbnails to nobody.
+* Fixed bug that would cause divide by zero errors when generating thumbnails from .mpg videos that had already encoded an alternate format with FFMPEG.

+= 4.2.7 - October 24, 2013 =
+* Fixed several video sizing issues.
+* Updated Video.js to version 4.2.2.
+* No longer loading Video.js files when using the WordPress Default player.
+* Restored [/KGVID] closing tag to inserted gallery shortcodes to avoid confusion if more than one [KGVID] is in the post.
+* Changed Settings and Donate links on Installed Plugins admin page and fixed 404 error on network dashboards.

 = 4.2.6 - October 19, 2013 =
 * Fixed bug that broke playback in some cases when using the shortcode without a URL.